-Mark has twice been elected to represent the 7th Council district – one of the most diverse in New York City – covering West Harlem/Hamilton Heights, Morningside Heights, and parts of the Upper West Side and Washington Heights.
+Mark has twice been elected to represent the 7th Council district–one of the most diverse in New York City–covering West Harlem/Hamilton Heights, Morningside Heights, and parts of the Upper West Side and Washington Heights.

 At the start of his career, Mark taught bilingual math and science at Junior High School 149 in District 7 in the South Bronx.
-He went on to found Neighborhood Trust Federal Credit Union, a community development financial institution that has made $25 million in small loans to low-income families and small businesses in Northern Manhattan.
+He went on to found Neighborhood Trust Federal Credit Union, a community development financial institution which has made $25 million in small loans to low-income families and small businesses in Northern Manhattan.

 Mark earned a B.A. in physics from Haverford College and a Masters in Public Policy from Harvard University’s Kennedy School of Government.